Security of AI Agents: Defenses

 \subsection{Sandbox}

 A sandbox restricts the capabilities of the agent program.
-It enforces the limitation on the program's access to both local and remote resources.
-In this section, we describe the application of classic access control provided by sandboxes on agent programs.
+It enforces the limitation on the program's access to both local and remote resources as shown in \autoref{fig:sandbox}.
+This section describes the application of classic access control provided by sandboxes on agent programs.